+Search the node with minimum value in a Binary search tree

 Search the node with minimum value in a binary search tree.
 To search a node with a minimum value in a Binary Search Tree, we have to traverse to the left-most node at the bottom.

 To search a node with minimum value in a Binary Search Tree (BST), we have to traverse to the left-most node at the bottom.